tsvwg/udp-ecn/draft-ietf-tsvwg-udp-ecn.md

 this codepoint from the UDP socket in order to report to the sender.

-There are two components to this: setting the socket to report incoming ECN marks, and retrieving the value for each incoming packet.
+There are two components to this: setting the socket to report incoming ECN marks, and retrieving the ECN codepoint for each incoming packet.

-Note that Apple platforms additionally provide a framework for network connections that allows sending and receiving ECN flags when using UDP without traditional socket option semantics.
+Note that Apple platforms additionally provide a framework for network connections that allows receiving ECN flags when using UDP without traditional socket option semantics.
 When sending or receiving UDP datagrams, IP protocol metadata carries ECN information in both directions.
 See
 {{APPLE-NETWORK-FRAMEWORK}}.

 ## Setting the socket to report incoming ECN codepoints